 To help fight the COVID-19 pandemic, RTA asks all customers to wear a face mask that covers their nose and mouth while on board.
 Be sure your face covering is on before you board and wear it during your entire trip.
 If you decline to wear one, you will not be able to ride.
 The masks don’t have to be hospital grade.
 They can be bandannas, fabric masks or neck gaiters.

-REAR BOARDING POLICY AND SOCIAL DISTANCING
+SAFETY BARRIERS AND SOCIAL DISTANCING

 RTA’S RECEPTION AREA REMAINS CLOSED